General Terms & Conditions of the Australian College of Midwives

 ACM reserves the right to make any changes to any part of the website and to discontinue any page or feature without notice.

-Consumers must not collect or use any email addresses featured on the website for any purpose other than that for which they are provided.
-Consumers are not permitted to use these email addresses for marketing or inclusion on a database.
+Individuals must not collect or use any email addresses featured on the website for any purpose other than that for which they are provided.
+Individuals are not permitted to use these email addresses for marketing or inclusion on a database.

 Links from the website to external websites are provided for convenience only and do not constitute endorsement by ACM of any material found at those sites.
 ACM does not take any responsibility for the operations of links to external websites or for the content, accuracy or legality of material on any external websites.

-This disclaimer is a legal statement which asserts that ACM is not responsible for any mishap to which a consumer is exposed from applying whatever object or information provided by ACM.
+This disclaimer is a legal statement which asserts that ACM is not responsible for any mishap to which a individuals is exposed from applying whatever object or information provided by ACM.

 Before relying on ACM material in any important matter, users should carefully evaluate its accuracy, currency, completeness and relevance for their purposes, and should obtain any appropriate professional advice relevant to their particular circumstances.